Last chance: Black Friday Deal

 How to Use Ball Flight Laws to Improve Your Game?

-Now that you understand more about the golf ball flight laws, let’s take a more detailed look at how you can use this information to actually help your game.
+Now that you understand more about the golf ball flight laws, let’s take a more detailed look at how you can use this information to help your game.

 Example 1: Correcting a Pull

 When we look at our new ball flight laws, we know that a pull is a shot that starts left of the target and then stays left of the target.
-I often felt like the pull was kind of an unfair shot because when you make contact with a pull, it often feels like you flushed it.

 A pull shot is typically not hit intentionally, and hitting pulls around the golf course is frustrating.